siseval/terminal-tetris/README.md

 [CONTROLS]:

   - Arrow keys to move Tetromino.
+  - Up arrow to soft fall Tetronimo.
-  - Z or Up arrow to rotate Tetromino.
+  - Z and X to rotate Tetromino clockwise and counterclockwise respectively.
   - Spacebar to slam Tetronimo.

   - G to toggle ghost visibility.